 With this mix of ingredients you can actually make a lot of recipes, such as muffins or pancakes.
 Yum!

-Why are sweet potatoes so healthy?
+Why are sweet potatoes so amazing?

 Sweet potatoes are full of vitamins and minerals, such as: